gayatri-p/cosmic-pizzas/README.md

-# cosmic-pizzas
+# Cosmic Pizzas

-A pizza customization and delivery website.
+A pizza customization and delivery service.